What is CAR T-cell therapy?

 - Patients with some forms of fast-growing, non-Hodgkin lymphoma that has progressed after prior treatment(s)

-- Patients up to 25 years of age with relapsed or refractory B-cell acute lymphoblastic leukemia (ALL)
+- Patients with relapsed or refractory B-cell acute lymphoblastic leukemia (ALL)

 - Patients with multiple myeloma that has progressed after prior treatment(s)